Mid-America Apartment Communities, Inc. (MAA) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Mid-America Apartment Communities, Inc. (MAA) operates in the Real Estate sector, specifically the REIT - Residential industry, with a market capitalization near $15.05B, listed on NYSE, employing roughly 2,532 people, carrying a beta of 0.76 to the broader market.
-MAA, an S&P 500 company, is a real estate investment trust, or REIT, focused on delivering full-cycle and superior investment performance for shareholders through the ownership, management, acquisition, development and redevelopment of quality apartment communities in the Southeast, Southwest, and Mid-Atlantic regions of the United States.
+Mid-America Apartment Communities, Inc. (MAA) operates in the Real Estate sector, specifically the REIT - Residential industry, with a market capitalization near $16.38B, listed on NYSE, employing roughly 2,532 people, carrying a beta of 0.74 to the broader market.
+Mid-America Apartment Communities, known as MAA, is a prominent S&P 500 entity operating as a Real Estate Investment Trust (REIT).
 Led by Adrian Bradley Hill, public since 1994-01-28.

 - Spot Price